 Not the hoi polloi.
 Prefer the masses, or the common people.

 Use the Netherlands except in datelines, where it is just Netherlands, e.g. ARNHEM, Netherlands, May 16 …

-Wholesale slaughter or destruction by fire.
-Capitalise when referring to the Nazi massacre of European Jewry.
+Generically a wholesale destruction by fire.
+Capitalize when referring to the Nazi massacre of European Jewry in 1939-45.

 A horde is a multitude, a hoard is a hidden stock or treasure.

 Avoid outside the U.S. Prefer “taken to hospital.”

 House of Commons, the Commons